Contrails are generally classified into two types. Exhaust contrails and aerodynamic contrails.

 Now most planes leaving contrails cruise at between 30,000 and 45,000.
 6 miles is 31,680 feet, so it’s a pretty safe assumption that any contrail you see is at 6 miles or above.
 So for the purposes of calculating the distance, let’s just assume it’s six miles high.
 At worst we will underestimate.
 Here’s what the figures work out as for various angles from the horizon:

 The important colum there is in bold, the “Miles” column which tells you how far away horizontally the plane is.
-That is, it tells you how far away the point is that is directly above.
+That is, it tells you how far away the point is that is on the ground directly below the plane (ignoring curvature of the earth, and local changes in height).

-The column next to that, LOS (Line Of Sight) tells you the actual distance from you to the plane.
-So when it’s overhead it’s 6 miles.
+The column next to that, LOS (Line Of Sight) tells you the actual distance from you directly to the plane.
+So when it’s overhead it’s 6 miles (straight up).
 As it gets further away it gets closer to the horizontal distance.

 Look at the angles below 45 degrees.
 In particular a plane that’s ten degrees above the horizon will be 34 miles (55 km) away, and one that is five degrees will be 68 miles (110 km) away.
 Now ten degrees might not seem like a lot but it actually is surprisingly high if you go out and point your arm up at ten degrees.